If you think camping is only reserved for the old, think again. Camping is growing and changing rapidly.

 To cook comfortably while camping, you need a propane stove or a hot fire.
 These options are easily affected by bad weather or wind.
 RVs provide indoor cooking options that ensure cooking is not only comfortable but also consistent.

-Furthermore, most RVs have small refrigerators where you can keep your milk, fruits, vegetables, and microbrews.
+Furthermore, most RVs have small portable refrigerators where you can keep your milk, fruits, vegetables, and microbrews.
 Just ensure you know the storage you need before stocking up perishable products.

 It is nearly impossible to go off grid completely for weeks, even on camping expedition.
 You need to check your emails, call friends, and family.
 RVs provide the options to charge your phone or laptop from your campground.
 Modern models even offer solar powered energy for this purpose.